 As someone who lives in Florida, it’s apparent that everybody is moving here.
-We keep joking there’s no one left in New York, there’s one left in California.
+We keep joking; there’s no one left in New York, there’s one left in California.
 Well, it doesn’t just seem that way.
-So according to a Pew Charitable Trust Report, 241,000 people moved to the sunshine state in the last decade alone and it’s increasing since the COVID-19 pandemic.
+So, according to a Pew Charitable Trust Report, 241,000 people moved to the sunshine state in the last decade alone, and it’s increasing since the COVID-19 pandemic.

-It’s crazy how many people are moving here and there’s a lot of good reasons to move to Florida.
-We have beautiful weather nearly all the time, we’ll ignore the hurricanes but even those they don’t take all that often so you don’t have to worry about it too much it’s just during the summer.
+It’s crazy how many people are moving here, and there are many good reasons to move to Florida.
+First, we have beautiful weather nearly all the time, we’ll ignore the hurricanes but even those they don’t take all that often so you don’t have to worry about it too much it’s just during the summer.
 But we’ve got beautiful weather here, we’ve got palm trees.
-And you know what’s really great is that we don’t have any income tax and that’s possibly one of the big draws of moving to Florida.
+And you know what’s great is that we don’t have any income tax, and that’s possibly one of the big draws of moving to Florida.